Age discrimination at work

 Employment New Zealand provides a free mediation service for employees and employers.

-If you can't resolve your problem through mediation, other steps include taking a personal grievance against your employer.
+If you cannot resolve your problem through mediation, other steps include taking a personal grievance against your employer.

 Health and disability, or human rights issues